 The story...

 We moved to a home in the woods - lots of trees.
-I worked a desk job so the strenuous physical activity felt good.
-The lumberjack cycle includes tree felling, sawing, hauling, splitting, stacking, stump removal, and wood burning.
+I worked a desk job; strenuous physical activity after work felt good.
+The lumberjack cycle includes: tree felling, sawing, hauling, splitting, stacking, stump removal, and wood burning.
 One of the transferrable skills was wood splitting.
 You need to swing the 8-lb maul with momentum to split.
-If you miss the mark, or swing with less than 100%, then ya got ta do it again - fatiguing and slow.
-So, I became proficient with the splitting maul.
+If you miss the mark or swing with less than 100%; ya got ta do it again - fatiguing and slow.
+So, I became proficient with the splitting maul through repetition.

 We have a county fair site near our home.
-One day my family and a few friends were strolling through the fair midway.
-There they were!
+One day my family and friends were strolling through the fair midway.
+There it was!

 Similarly, I hope that feelings of joy would occur frequently within the only church in town.
 The cheers would be a witness to the power of God worked out through His people - the power of a new nature worked out in actualities.